Big Horn Stare

 Look Into My Eyes!

-Despite its iconic status and current prominence, the bighorn sheep was near extinction at the turn of the century.
-Diseases introduced through European livestock and unregulated hunting had decimated populations throughout the West, and only a small number of the native sheep remained in Colorado in the early 1900s.
-But, thanks to the creation of the North American Model of Wildlife Conservation and the work done in Colorado over the past century bighorn sheep are doing very well.
+Majestic and agile, the Rocky Mountain bighorn sheep stands as a prominent figure upon the steep and jagged walls of Colorado's stunning canyons.
+Despite its iconic status and undeniable prominence today, this remarkable bighorn sheep was perilously close to extinction at the turn of the century.
+Diseases introduced through European livestock, along with unregulated hunting practices, had severely decimated populations throughout the West, leaving only a small number of these native sheep to survive in Colorado during the early 1900s.
+Thankfully, due to the establishment of the North American Model of Wildlife Conservation and the dedicated conservation efforts undertaken in Colorado over the past century, bighorn sheep populations are now thriving and doing very well.

 Location: Big Thompson Canyon, Colorado